-If it's possible, especially for people who have traveled a long way, give participants time to check-in, get a snack, take a shower, and decompress before the retreat starts.
-If people have had a chance to recharge their batteries they will start the retreat with more energy and enthusiasm.
+If it's possible, especially for people who have traveled a long distance, give participants time to check-in, get a snack, take a shower, and decompress before the retreat starts.
+When people have a chance to recharge their batteries they will engage in the retreat with far more energy and enthusiasm.